ingobeans/soysoupOS/readme.md

 Programs are executable files, identified by the .soup file extension.
 Executables are written in Javascript.

-When the program is launched, the class' `load(args: string)` function will be called.
-Args is the arguments the program was launched with, in string format.

 An example program could look like this:

 ```js